 - Small grants to help families re-establish their livelihoods by restoring land and replanting cash crops

 - A community counselling service to provide psychosocial support for adults and children in Mutsvangwa affected by Cyclone Idai

 So far, Hope For Kids Zimbabwe has facilitated:

-- - a land reclamation project to support the community in turning land damaged in the cyclone back to agricultural land.
-5 beneficiaries have been supported by this project.
+- - a land reclamation project to support the community in turning land damaged in the cyclone back to agricultural land and provide mentoring to support community members to grow macadamia, banana and orange trees.
+6 beneficiaries have been supported by this project.

-Read the full report on the progress made here.
+Read the full report on the activities here.

 Hope for Kids, a small local church-based non-governmental organisation (registered trust) with strong connections to Mutsvangwa, has very kindly agreed to implement the proposed activities.
 The organisation has authorisation from Chimanimani District council to work in the district and from the Zimbabwe Ministry of Education to work with local schools.
 Find out more about their work here or find them on Facebook, Twitter or Instagram.